-Howard was the representative for Kentucky’s 5th congressional district as a Republican.
+Howard was the representative for Kentucky’s 5th congressional district and was a Republican.
 He served from 1807 to 1811.

 From Oct 1807 to May 1810, Howard missed 81 of 424 roll call votes, which is 19.1%.
 This is on par with the median of 19.5% among the lifetime records of representatives serving in May 1810.
 The chart below reports missed votes over time.